Library Research Guide

 *Sorry, we are unable to borrow textbooks through interlibrary loan.

-There are four free scanners in Hale Library located on the 1st, 2nd and 3rd floors.
+There are book scanners located in various buildings across campus.
 The default setting is grayscale, but they also scan in color.
 After you scan, select either "E-mail" to e-mail files to yourself or "Save Scanned Files" in order to save them to a USB jump drive.
 You can crop images using the "Edit Current Image" feature.

-iTAC's Media Development Center (MDC) is located in Hale Library, Room 213.
+iTAC's Media Center is currently located in Seaton Hall, Room 01.
 They offer large flatbed scanners and several useful software programs, including Microsoft Office, Adobe Creative Suite, iWorks, Final Cut Pro, and Garage Band, among others.
-Using the MDC's software, you can create 3-D design and animation, record and produce music and other audio, create and manage websites, and more.
+Using the Media Center's software, you can create 3-D design and animation, record and produce music and other audio, create and manage websites, and more.

 If you'd like to make an appointment to use the scanner that can create very high-resolution digital image files of both your 3D and your 2D artwork for your portfolio, contact Jahvelle Rhone, Information Technology Coordinator, at (785) 532-4445, or email him at firstname.lastname@example.org.